Wiki · Person · Last reviewed June 24, 2026

 Winograd developed SHRDLU at MIT between 1968 and 1970.
 The system let a user type natural-language commands and questions about a simulated blocks world.
 It could move objects, answer questions, remember some facts, resolve limited references, and use a constrained model of physical action.

 SHRDLU became famous because it made machine understanding appear concrete.
 The system did not merely transform isolated sentences.
 It operated in a tiny world where language, objects, actions, and visible consequences were connected.
-Its scope was narrow, but within that scope it felt unusually alive compared with earlier question-answer systems.
+Its scope was narrow, but within that scope it gave an unusually strong impression of competence compared with earlier question-answer systems.

 Technically, SHRDLU combined syntactic analysis, a reasoning system, procedural representations of knowledge, dialogue context, and a simulated environment.
-Historically, it became a canonical example in natural-language AI because it showed both the promise and the fragility of hand-built semantic worlds.
+Winograd's MIT dissertation, later published as Understanding Natural Language, is the primary source for the system.
+Historically, SHRDLU became a canonical example in natural-language AI because it showed both the promise and the fragility of hand-built semantic worlds.

 Limits of Understanding